Practical work with model architecture in Engee

 -

-To implement systems where certain actions must be performed in response to interrupts or other asynchronous events;
+To implement systems where certain actions must be performed in response to interrupts or other asynchronous events.;

 -

-*How to use a triggered subsystem:
+How to use the triggered subsystem:

 -